 Reseller Partner Programs are always successful when no strategic stone is left unturned, so to speak.
 Each of the aforementioned steps has a significant impact on the outcome of the program, which is all about improved marketing, a broad-based customer network, and, eventually, business development.

 It's necessary to give residual knowledge to the engaged resellers/partners.
 Their success output should also be tracked at close intervals.
-Onboarding of those partners are also necessary for more productivity, as this is the secret behind the success of HPE reseller partner program.
+Onboarding of those partners is also necessary for more productivity, as this is the secret behind the success of HPE reseller partner program.

 At an advanced stage, sponsoring lead campaigns to aid the assignment of the partners will motivate them and make them give better results.
 Reward systems will also consolidate the process and give it more effectiveness.